JackKeaton/markdown-warm-up/README.md

 - [ ] Where to go for a good massage
 - [x] How bad a migraine can get

-### What would we change about it?

-1. Make a more soothing contrast
-2. Scrolling navigation bar
-3. Remove Flash elements
-4. Exchange stock photo's of actual informative photo's.
-5. Social media

 ### What has to be removed?

 * Music, especially the automatic download feature